enviodev/docs/docs/error-codes.md

 Invalid smart contract addresses present in the configuration file.

-Use smart contract addresses in the valid format belonging to the correct chain specified.
+Use smart contract addresses in the valid format belonging to the correct chain.

 ### `EE101`: Unique Contract Names